TucksonDev/tucktools/README.md

 - Sass is used as the CSS Preprocessor
 - To handle web3 interactions, the project uses web3modal (to handle wallet connection) and ethers (to handle blockchain-related operations).
 For now, only mainnet and rinkeby are supported.
 - Operations that require external api access with api keys are called through the backend API, which is accessed using axios
+- Environment variables are set in .env for all environments and .env.production for overriding variables on production.
+When running `npm run build` variables in .env.production will override variables in .env .

 # Associated services
 - A backend API is required for the tools that need to access third party token-gated APIs.
 The base endpoint of this backend is specified in the .env file, which is then specified on axios queries.
 An implementation of this API can be found [here](https://github.com/TucksonDev/tucktools-server).